tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![On the Notebooks screen, the current user is selected beneath the User Files section, and the Create Folder icon is highlighted in the top toolbar.](media/notebook-01.png 'Create new notebooks folder')

-6. Fill in the folder name: `MCW-MLOps`
+6. Fill in the folder name: `MCW-MLOps`.

 7. Select the **Upload files** option in the top menu.